Julia Green Scott

-Julia Green Scott (February 14, 1839 – April 29, 1923) was an American socialite, philanthropist, businesswoman, and landowner who served as the President General of the Daughters of the American Revolution from 1909 to 1913.
+Julia Green Scott (February 14, 1839 – April 29, 1923) was an American socialite, philanthropist, businesswoman, and landowner who served as the president general of the Daughters of the American Revolution from 1909 to 1913.
 She was one of the largest landowners in the American Midwest, running multiple farms and owning tens of thousands of acres of land.
 After her husband, Matthew T. Scott, died in 1891, Scott took over as the largest shareholder and president of the McLean County Coal Company.
 She was presented the Medal of French Gratitude of the First Class in 1921 by Jean Jules Jusserand for her efforts to rehabilitate the French commune Tilloloy after World War I, and for helping find homes for over 4,000 French children left orphaned by the war.

 Early life and family

 Scott was born in Danville, Kentucky on February 14, 1839, to Rev. Lewis W. Green and Mary Lawrence "Peachy" Fry.
 Her father, a Presbyterian minister, served as the president of Centre College, Transylvania University, and Hampden–Sydney College.
 Through her mother, Scott was a descendant of the surveyor and adventurer Colonel Joshua Fry and the Revolutionary War veteran Joseph Fry.
 Scott's great-grandfather, Captain James Speed, was an American officer in the Revolutionary War.
-She was also a descendent of the Washington family through both of her parents and a descendent of the Colonial Virginian statesman, planter, explorer, and physician Thomas Walker.
+She was also a descendant of the Washington family through both of her parents and a descendant of the Colonial Virginian statesman, planter, explorer, and physician Thomas Walker.
 Scott was the sister of U.S. Second Lady Letitia Green Stevenson.

 Scott attended finishing school in New York.